hotdoy/grav-theme-wheat/README.md

 The theme comes with a Service Worker ready to be rolled-out.
 If you followed the "Going Live" part of this README, it should already be at the root of your server.
 Now you just need to make sure PWA is enabled in the theme settings.

-### A word of warning
+### A word of warning of service workers

 Serviceworker will make the cache extremely hard to bust.
 You should always make sure your project is in a stable and tested state before releasing a worker.
 You can prevent installation from the theme settings by simply switcing it off until ready.

-## Release process (WIP)
+## Release process

-todo
+Releasing is a pretty straightforward process once your Github Actions are properly configured.

+- Make sure all of your changes are commited.
+- Upadate the version number in `blueprint.yaml`.
+- Add an entry to `CHANGELOG.md` with a short description of your changes (Grav will show the changelog to the user in various locations).
+- Update the `CACHE` variable in `_ROOT/sericeworker.js` (you can skip this if youdon't plan on using a PWA).
+- Commit the changes using the new version number as summary.
+- Push to origin.
+- Create a pull request.
+- Merge the pull request into master.
+- Create a new release using the version number as tag.
+- Github Actions should take over and push your changes.

 ## Tenets

 - Stick to mobile
 - Always choose the maintainable solution.
-- Keep it light and fast.
-Time is money.
+- Time is money, so keep it light and fast.
-- Think about the added value all the time.
+- Think about the added value.
 If something does not add value, ditch it.
 - Never block the user's journey unless it prints money.
-- Your site must be like a Call of Duty map.
-If your users get trapped in a corner, they are dead.
+- Your site should be like a Call of Duty map.
+User should never get trapped in a corner.